Law Offices of Osas Iyamu, LLC.

 Effective Date of USCIS Proposed Provisional Unlawful Presence Waiver

-I am not aware of any information from USCIS suggesting the provisional unlawful presence waiver will be put into effect on December 4th 2012.
+I have not received any information from USCIS indicating that the provisional unlawful presence waiver will take effect on December 4th, 2012.

-Until USCIS publishes a final rule and gives effect to the proposed Form I-601 provisional unlawful presence waiver, the current process of filing Form, I-601 unlawful presence waiver is to be followed by spouses, parents and minor children of US citizens who would otherwise qualify for the proposed I-601 provisional unlawful presence waiver.
+Until USCIS publishes a final rule and implements the proposed Form I-601 provisional unlawful presence waiver, spouses, parents, and minor children of US citizens who would otherwise qualify must continue following the current process of filing Form I-601 unlawful presence waiver.

 The rumor may, however, be related to the transition to centralized filing of Form I-601, Application for Waiver of Grounds of Inadmissibility, filed by applicants outside the U.S. This is different from the proposed I-601 provisional unlawful presence waiver.